-A RAB drilling campaign and channel (sawn) sampling was on progress in early 2020 when all the activities were paused due to the COVID-19 pandemic.
+A rotary air blast ("RAB") drilling campaign and channel (sawn) sampling was on progress in early 2020 when all the activities were paused due to the COVID-19 pandemic.
 The activities restarted in September 2020.
 A total of 36 RAB holes were drilled over the main V49 vein and 6 over Piche totaling 740 and 116 meters of drilling respectively and a total of 856 samples.
-Trenches and saw channel: a total of 1,308.7 mts and 447 samples were taken over the Epu Peñi, Fiero, La Olvidada, Nelson Sur, Piche and Viuda de Castro targets.
-Geophysics: A total of 1,111.57km of ground Magnetic were surveyed over the extension of the main targets and the new Amancay area, and 18.4km of IP-PDP over Trinidad and Nelson Targets.
-In December 2020, the baseline (environmental) study began by choosing the contractors and reviewing the information generated in the past.
-The baseline study aims to contextualize the environmental state before the construction and production of the project begins.
+Trenches and saw channel: a total of 1,308.7 m and 447 samples were taken over the Epu Peñi, Fiero, La Olvidada, Nelson Sur, Piche and Viuda de Castro targets.
+Geophysics: A total of 1,111.57 km of ground Magnetic were surveyed over the extension of the main targets and the new Amancay area, and 18.4km of IP-PDP over Trinidad and Nelson Targets.
+In December 2020, the Baseline (environmental) Study began by choosing the contractors and reviewing the information generated in the past.
+The Baseline Study aims to contextualize the environmental state before the construction and production of the project begins.